ABOUT CLASSES

 Taught by Richard Boehnke

-Tuesdays, January 14 to April 15, 2025 7:00-10:00 PM
+Tuesdays, January 13 to April 14 7:00-10:00 PM

 $475 includes materials, firing and studio time

-The Basics: Throwing, Handbuilding and Glazing
+THE BASICS: Throwing, Handbuilding and Glazing

 Taught by Daria Paik